VijayRajput4455/Face-Recognition-System/README.md

 ## Directory Structure

-After first run, your project will have this structure:
+After the first run, your project will have this structure:

 ```
 Face-Recognition-System/